 22. Does your copy address your audience’s concerns?
 Do you empathise with your audience?
 Do you reflect and adopt your audience’s mindset and language?
 (This guide to persuasive copywriting will help you tick all the right boxes).

 23. Does every element of your landing page copy support your core value proposition?

-24. Do you use verifiable facts to support your claims?
+24. Do you leverage social proof?
+Do you use verifiable facts to support your claims?

 Visual Design: Landing Page Design Inspiration

 25. Is your landing page’s visual design consistent with the rest of your website?

 26. Do you include one or more high-quality images, animations or short videos on your landing page to demonstrate the value of your offer?